-My name is John Bokma, and this is my personal web site.
-I am a freelance Perl programmer, born in the Netherlands, but currently living with Esme in Xalapa, Veracruz, Mexico.
-I keep a blog called MexIT.
+My name is John Bokma, and this is my personal web site and blog.
+I am a freelance Perl programmer, born in the Netherlands, but currently living with my wife Esmeralda and our children Alice and Adam in Xalapa, Veracruz, Mexico.

 hi john ik zag je tooltje om een positiecheck in google te doen.
 Mag ik dit gebruiken ?